Funny Girl (film): Development

-Isobel Lennart originally wrote Funny Girl as a screenplay for a drama film entitled My Man for producer Ray Stark (whose mother-in-law was Fanny Brice).
-No studio or producers were interested in the project, except for Vincent Donhue, who suggested turning it into a stage musical.
+Isobel Lennart originally wrote Funny Girl as a screenplay for a drama film titled My Man for producer Ray Stark (whose mother-in-law was Fanny Brice).
+No studio or producers were interested in the project except for Vincent Donhue, who suggested turning it into a stage musical.
 Lennart consequently adapted her script for what eventually became a successful Broadway production starring Barbra Streisand.

 Although she had not made any films, Streisand was Stark's first and only choice to portray Brice onscreen.
-"I just felt she was too much a part of Fanny, and Fanny was too much a part of Barbra to have it go to someone else," he said, but Columbia Pictures executives wanted Shirley MacLaine in the role instead.
+"I just felt she was too much a part of Fanny, and Fanny was too much a part of Barbra to have it go to someone else," he said, but Columbia Pictures executives wanted Shirley MacLaine in the role.
 MacLaine and Streisand were good friends and shared a birthday; both actresses rolled their eyes at the idea.
 Stark insisted if Streisand were not cast, he would not allow a film to be made, and the studio agreed to his demand.

-Mike Nichols, George Roy Hill, and Gene Kelly were considered to direct the film before Sidney Lumet was signed.
-After working on pre-production for six months, he left the project due to "creative differences" and was replaced by William Wyler, whose long and illustrious award-winning career never had included a musical film; he originally was assigned to direct The Sound of Music.
+Mike Nichols, George Roy Hill, and Gene Kelly were considered to direct the film, then Sidney Lumet was signed.
+After working on pre-production for six months, he left the project due to "creative differences" and was replaced by William Wyler, whose long and illustrious career never had included a musical film.
 Wyler initially declined Stark's offer because he was concerned his significant hearing loss would affect his ability to work on a musical.
-After giving it some thought, he told Stark, "If Beethoven could write his Eroica Symphony, then William Wyler can do a musical."
+After giving it some thought, he told Stark "If Beethoven could write his Eroica Symphony, then William Wyler can do a musical."

-Streisand had never heard of Wyler, and when she was told he had won the Academy Award for Best Director for Ben-Hur, she commented, "Chariots!
+Streisand never had heard of Wyler, and when she was told he had won the Academy Award for Best Director for Ben-Hur, she said "Chariots!
 How is he with people, like women?
 Is he any good with actresses?"
-In fact Wyler had directed Roman Holiday (1953) which won three Academy Awards including the Best Actress award for Audrey Hepburn who had been chosen by Wyler despite her relative obscurity at that time.
-As for Wyler, he said, "I wouldn't have done the picture without her."
+Wyler had directed Roman Holiday (1953), which won three Academy Awards, including the Best Actress award for Audrey Hepburn who had been chosen by Wyler despite her relative obscurity at that time.
+Wyler said "I wouldn't have done the picture without her."
 Her enthusiasm reminded him of Bette Davis, and he felt she "represented a challenge for me because she's never been in films, and she's not the usual glamour girl".